Course Number and Title: EDT 252 Engineering Design III

-- Generate and explain the rationale behind a part numbering system for a mechanical assembly and/or product line.
+- Develop and explain the rationale behind a part numbering system for a mechanical assembly and/or product line.

-- Document an engineering change notification for a mechanical design, and explain the implications of keeping such a system up to date in an engineering and/or manufacturing operation.
+- Write an engineering change notification for a mechanical design, and explain the implications of keeping such a system up to date in an engineering and/or manufacturing operation.